thisisbrad/code_exercises/workshops/git-workflow/README.md

 fetch and merge the changes
 git pull origin master

+delete repo and clone it back down

 git clone

 git branch
+git branch -b newBranch
 git branch -M rename
-git branch -b newBranch
 git branch -d killMe

 make a branch and delete it.

-show that differeent branches are a new timeline
+show that differeent branches are a new timeline add files to new bracnh and go back to main and show the file isnt there

 git checkout - -> last branch

 git diff
-git merge abort
+git merge

-prettier config

 pre commit makes a temporerty file out of the config uses that then deletes it